-But, like almost everything about nature in the Nordic Region, the northern lights are unpredictable.
-So here we are with a winning northern lights photo before the season has even officially begun.
+Like almost everything about nature in the Nordics, the northern lights are unpredictable.
+In September of 2015, one of our travellers snapped some northern lights photos before the season had even officially begun.

 I have photographed the night sky before, never the northern lights, but I have four tips to anyone who wants to photograph them: